Melvynx/ReactTools/README.md

-# Melvyn Webiste
+# ⚡️ Melvyn Webiste ⚡️

-> Learn React.
+> Learn React 🌐

-It's an homePage with two tools.
+It's an Home Page with three tools.

 ## 1. Random Sentence

 > Random a List of sentence.

 It's a page, we can add how many **Sentence** we want.
 And click on *randomizz* for give a Random List of you're list.

-We have 2 settings :
+We have 2 settings 🔧:
 1. For set a timer before see random List
 2. For set only one sentence after random